rfrey2009/shareasale-tracker/readme.txt

 g.
 If you'd like to automatically send ShareASale your WooCommerce coupons as a coupon/deal type creative, check the "send to ShareASale?" box while adding/editing a WooCommerce coupon.
 Make sure to choose a coupon description.

 == Changelog ==

+= 1.3.3 =
+* Small change to prevent caching and optimizing plugins from interfering with ShareASale tracking.

 = 1.3.2 =
 * Small change to use passive (not active) mode for FTP uploads of ShareASale product datafeeds, for users having trouble with internal firewalls/hosting security settings.